Though tankless water heaters may cost slightly more at the time of purchase, long-term savings will ultimately offset that cost

 Many newer homes have the electrical capacity to use a tankless electric water heater.

-According to representatives of Duke Energy Progress in Raleigh, any household with at least 200 amps of electricity coming in at the main breaker box will be enough for a unit sized to heat water for a family of four.
+According to representatives of Duke Energy in Raleigh, any household with at least 200 amps of electricity coming in at the main breaker box should have enough capacity for a unit sized to heat water for a family of four.
 Homes in cooler climates or in the western parts of North Carolina may need stronger systems, with 300 amps or more at the main breaker needed to sustain the heater.

 In any case, you will need to make contact with your power company to ensure that the transformers on your street can handle the peak load generated by the tankless heater.
 Power companies typically don't charge you to verify these power requirements.
 You will need the product specifications, which are available on the manufacturers' websites.